 "Fee simple interest [is] absolute ownership unencumbered by any other interest or estate... leased fee interest [is] the ownership interest held by the lessor, which includes the right to the contract rent specified in the lease plus the reversionary right when the lease expires... leasehold interest [is] the interest held by the lessee (the tenant or renter) through a lease conveying the rights of use and occupancy for a stated term under certain conditions."

-Appraisal Institute of Canada, The Appraisal of Real Estate Third Canadian Edition, Vancouver, Canada, 2010, page 6.4 Both market value and property, along with additional terms are defined in the MGA and MRAT:
+Appraisal Institute of Canada, The Appraisal of Real Estate Third Canadian Edition, s.284(1)(r) "property" means

+Vancouver, Canada, 2010, page 6.4

+Both market value and property, along with additional terms are defined in the MGA and MRAT :